rkwong43/Toh/README.md

       * All weapons are available for use.
       * Score is not relevant, game victory returns the time taken to destroy the Titan.
       * Difficulty affects the health and fire rate of the Titan and its turrets.
+    * Mandible Madness:
+      * Fight against waves of Mandibles and Motherships.
+      * Final score is calculated based on time taken.
+      * Final wave includes two mini-bosses.
+    * Spectral:
+      * Fight against waves of hidden enemies.
+      * Time based game mode, so final score is based on how quickly the player completes every wave.
   * Tutorial
     * Leads the player through basic controls (WASD or arrows to move, SPACE to shoot).
     * Gives the player a sample enemy to destroy.